-Dividends, interest and capital gains earned by the Fund with respect to non-U.S. securities may give rise to withholding and other taxes imposed by non-U.S. countries.
+Dividends, interest and capital gains earned by the Underlying Fund with respect to non-U.S. positions may give rise to withholding and other taxes imposed by non-U.S. countries.
 Tax conventions between certain countries and the United States may reduce or eliminate such taxes.
-If more than 50% of the total assets of the Fund at the close of a year consists of non-U.S. stocks or securities, the Fund may "pass through" to you certain non-U.S. income taxes (including withholding taxes) paid by the Fund.
+If more than 50% of the total assets of the Underlying Fund at the close of a year consists of non-U.S. stocks or securities (and 50% of the total assets of the Fund at the close of the year consists of foreign securities, or, at the close of each quarter, shares of the Underlying Fund), the Fund may "pass through" to you certain non-U.S. income taxes (including withholding taxes) paid by the Fund or the Underlying Fund.
 This means that you would be considered to have received as an additional dividend your share of such non-U.S. taxes, but you may be entitled to either a corresponding tax deduction in calculating your taxable income, or, subject to certain limitations, a credit in calculating your U.S. federal income tax.